-Scroll through Naya Rivera's recent Twitter activity and you'll get a pretty solid picture of who she was in 2020.
+Scroll through the last few weeks of Naya Rivera's Twitter activity and you'll get a pretty solid picture of who she was in 2020.

-A dedicated mom, filling her and 4-year-old son Josey Dorsey's days soaking up sunshine and baking gluten-free pizzas from scratch, her final post a sweet, snuggled up snap she captioned "just the two of us".
+A dedicated mom, filling her and son Josey Dorsey's days soaking up sunshine and baking gluten-free pizzas from scratch or sharing a sweet, snuggled up snap she captioned "just the two of us".

 A person devoted to making her piece of the world a better place through activism (on Breonna Taylor's would-be 27th birthday June 5, she attended a Black Lives Matter protest) and continuously drumming up funds for her favorite charity, L.A.'s Alexandria House.